Hello future, or current adopters! We are so excited that you're here :).

 Pay the reservation deposit (50% of the adoption fee)

-Approved applicants who are not on our waitlist, can reserve pups by filling out our Adoption Contract & Reservation form when individual, available pups are posted on our website (after reservations have been fulfilled)
+Approved applicants who have paid their application fee, can reserve pups by filling out our Adoption Contract & Reservation form when individual, available rats are posted on our website

-Rats are first come, first serve once posted on our website
+Rats are first come, first served once posted on our website/social media

-Please have backup pups selected, if available, in case your first choices have already been reserved
+Please have backup rats selected, if available, in case your first choices have already been reserved

 Pickup (Step 3):